Public roadmap

 Execution roadmap.

-Built today, hardening now, and planned next.
-Srasta separates current capability from committed build direction, and every milestone is tied to a deployment/runtime profile we can actually validate.
+Built today, validating now, and planned next.
+Srasta separates current capability from committed build direction, and every public claim is tied to a deployment/runtime profile we can actually prove.

 Roadmap discipline